Mapping cell cortex rheology to tissue rheology, and vice-versa: Discussion and perspectives

 \section{Discussion and perspectives}

 To summarize, we characterize in this work the mechanical behaviour of an epithelial tissue by establishing the link between the mechanics at the cytoskeletal scale and the mechanics at the epithelial scale.
 We describe theoretically the linear rheology of an ordered assembly of hexagonal cells, as a function of those of the cell cortices.
 We also discuss, in particular cases, the inverse problem that starts from the epithelial rheology and deduces the cortical rheology.
+In the low-frequency limit, we obtain that the monolayer is elastic, with moduli proportional to the cortex rest tensions, as expected of tensegrity structures.
+In other frequency ranges, the monolayer rheology reflects the main features of the cortex rheologies.

 We hope that this work will be conducive to a better understanding of the contribution of cellular constituents in the epithelial mechanical behaviour.
 It suggests that the rich rheological behaviour of cell cortices should be taken into account when formulating (disordered) vertex models, beyond the current, standard definition of an energy function based on constant cortex (cell-cell junction) tensions.

 In order to test whether the full 3D geometry depicted on Fig.~\ref{fig:ingredients}a is required to predict the monolayer rheology, we attempted to reduce the dimensionality and considered a regular tiling by \textit{planar} hexagonal cells.
 As shown in Appendix~\ref{sec:2d}, this geometry leads to an elastic high-frequency rheology, at variance with experimental observations.
 The results of these calculations suggest that, at least for ordered tilings, the rheological behaviour of lateral cell cortices and their mechanical coupling with horizontal cell cortices cannot be ignored when determining the tissue rheology.